 Students may arrive at school as early as 7:30 am at no additional cost.
 After school care is available at an additional cost.
 Clairbourn provides the care for Junior Pre-Kindergarten, Pre-Kindergarten and Kindergarten students (pick up time is at 5:30 pm) and is billed through the school in 1, 2 or 3 hour increments.
 Parker Anderson runs the after school program for 1st - 8th grades (pick up time is at 6:00 pm) and is billed through their website.

-Deposit upon acceptance and due with contract: $1,500 (non-refundable deposit towards tuition) and New Student Fee $1,000
+Deposit upon acceptance and due with contract: $1,500 (non-refundable deposit towards tuition) and New Student Fee $1,000 (added to the Enrollment Agreement)

 Students explore, create, and use a variety of applications and web tools to help enhance their communication.
 Teachers use technology to amplify teaching and learning practices such as higher-order thinking, creativity, and knowledge construction.
 Clairbourn has a 1 to 1 technology program, provided by the school.
 All students in grades K-8 spend time each week in The Innovation Lab.